LambethFoodbank/foodbankapp/docs/table-components.md

 There are two different types of row selection that are considered:

-- Individual on-click events (mutually exclusive; sometimes results in a separate details panel being shown)
+- Individual _on-click_ events (mutually exclusive; sometimes results in a separate details panel being shown)
 - Multiple row selection (checkboxes; can be used for actions/report generation)

 **1. Individual on-click events**

-This is done by passing an `onRowClick` function inside the `muiTableBodyRowProps` MRT hook option.
+This is done by passing an `onRowClick` function inside the `muiTableBodyRowProps` hook option.
 It's important to note that, besides the event argument, this method requires an **MRT_Row type assertion** for its row parameter.